Why Recovery Is Becoming More Important Than Performance

 Why Infrared Saunas Fit Naturally Into Recovery-Focused Lifestyles

-One reason infrared saunas continue gaining popularity is that they encourage people to slow down.
+One reason infrared saunas continue to gain popularity is that they encourage people to slow down.

 You sit.